edtr-io/edtr-io/api/plugin-image.api.md

 }>;

 // @public (undocumented)
-export type ImageProps = EditorPluginProps<ImagePluginState, ImagePluginConfig>;
+export type ImageProps = EditorPluginProps<ImagePluginState, ImageConfig>;

 // (No @packageDocumentation comment for this package)